benjaminknopp/WordGameApp/README.md

    - Generate all permutations of the word.
    - Filter valid permutations based on the words present in the `wortliste.txt` file.
    - Display the valid words in a message box.

-### File Structure
-- **MainWindow.xaml**: Defines the UI layout.
-- **MainWindow.xaml.cs**: Contains the logic for the application, including methods to read the dictionary file, generate permutations, and filter results.
-- **PermutationHelper.cs**: (Optional, if implemented) A static helper class responsible for generating word permutations.

 ---